Introduction to Transformers: an NLP Perspective: Efficient Models

 \item \textbf{Learning Attention Fields}.
-Because the attention field $\pi_i$ can be any sub-set of $\{1,...,n\}$, we can develop more general sparse attention models by considering attention maps beyond chunk-based patterns.
+Because the attention field $\pi_i$ can be any subset of $\{1,\cdots,n\}$, we can develop more general sparse attention models by considering attention maps beyond chunk-based patterns.
 The only question is how to determine which positions the model attends to for a given position.
 One simple approach is to use a computationally cheaper model to estimate the ``importance'' of each position.
-Then, attention weights are computed only for some of the positions which are thought to be most important \citep{zhou-etal:2021informer}.
+Then, attention weights are computed only for some of the positions which are thought to be most important~\citep{zhou-etal:2021informer}.
 A second approach is grouping: positions are grouped, and then the attention weights are computed only for positions in the same group.
-It is often relatively easy to achieve this by running clustering algorithms on keys and queries.
+This can be achieved by clustering keys and queries.
 For example, we can cluster keys and queries via $k$-means clustering.
-The centroids of the clusters can be treated as additional parameters of the attention model, and so can be learned during optimization \citep{roy-etal:2021efficient}.
-One benefit of learning attention fields is that the model can spread its attention broader over the sequence.
+The centroids of the clusters can be treated as additional parameters of the attention model, and so can be learned during optimization~\citep{roy-etal:2021efficient}.
+One benefit of learning attention fields is that the model can spread its attention more broadly over the sequence.
 This is a useful property for many NLP problems because word dependencies are sometimes long-range, not restricted to a local context window.
-See Figure \ref{fig:sparse-attention-map} (f) for an example of the attention map learned through this model.
-Alternative approaches to learning to attend are to use sorting or hashing functions to group similar key and query vectors \citep{kitaev-etal:2020reformer,tay-etal:2020sparse}.
+See Figure~\ref{fig:sparse-attention-map} (f) for an example of the attention map learned through this model.
+Alternative approaches to learning to attend are to use sorting or hashing functions to group similar key and query vectors~\citep{kitaev-etal:2020reformer,tay-etal:2020sparse}.
 These functions can be either heuristically designed functions or neural networks with learnable parameters.
 By using these functions, we can reorder the sequence so that the inputs in the same group are adjacent in the reordered sequence.
 In this way, the resulting attention map follows a chunk-wise pattern, and the model is computationally efficient through the use of the chunked attention approach.